ZoomyCat/edge226.github.io/README.md

 Restrictions shall be lifted.
 Those limitations that prevent you from trying something new.
 Those tasks that are more difficult than they should be for no apparent reason at all.
 Those undocumented programs.
 Those unnoticed design flaws.
 Those restrictions that prevent progression.

 Those with an open mind will have the logical path of design shown to them.
+I will code the way.